radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This section discusses the needed changes to the RADIUS packet format ({{pktformat}}), port usage and shared secrets ({{portusage}}).

+The changes to RADIUS implementations required to implement this specification are largely limited to the portions that send and receive packets on the network and the establishment of the (D)TLS connection.

+The requirement that RADIUS remain largely unchanged ensures the simplest possible implementation and widest interoperability of the specification.
+This includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.
+This is not considered a security issue, since integrity and confidentiality are provided by the (D)TLS layer.
+See {{security_considerations}} of this document or {{RFC9765}} for more details.

 ## Packet format
 {: #pktformat}